thealiqaf/NestJS-Permission-Manager/README.md

 - User permission creation, updates, and deletions.
 - Errors and unexpected exceptions.

-Logs are output using NestJS's built-in `Logger` with contextual information.
+Logs are output using NestJS's built-in `Logger` with contextual information for effective debugging.

 ## Project Structure